JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ## Lesson 17 - Sending Email and Text Messages

 ### Learning Objectives
+- **Email Automation Proficiency:** Gain a comprehensive understanding of the EZGmail module for sending and reading emails from Gmail accounts using Python.
+Learn to utilize Python's smtplib, imapclient, and pyzmail modules for interacting with standard SMTP and IMAP email protocols.
+Develop the skills to automate email-related tasks, such as sending personalized emails based on data from spreadsheets.
+Explore techniques for handling security and spam precautions when accessing email services, especially with a focus on using the EZGmail module for Gmail API integration.
+- **SMS Notification Implementation:** Acquire the knowledge to integrate SMS notification features into Python programs using services like Twilio.
+Understand the setup process for sending text messages from programs, including the necessary modules and initial configurations.
+Explore scenarios where SMS notifications are beneficial, such as receiving program status updates while away from the computer.
+Develop proficiency in writing code to trigger SMS notifications based on specific conditions, enhancing the overall functionality and user experience of Python programs.
+- **Cross-Program Communication via Email:** Learn how Python programs can communicate directly with each other through email using SMTP and IMAP protocols.
+Understand the differences between SMTP and IMAP protocols, and their respective roles in sending and retrieving emails.
+Explore the potential for cross-computer communication by writing programs that exchange information via email.
+Develop skills in searching for, downloading, and parsing emails to extract relevant information, expanding the capabilities of Python programs beyond individual systems.

 ### Weekly Projects
 - [Random Chore Assignment Emailer](./Lesson%2017%20-%20Sending%20Email%20and%20Text%20Messages/random_chore_assignment_emailer.py)